Celia Weston: Career

-Weston had many supporting roles in films during her career.
+Weston has had many supporting roles in films throughout her career.
 In the 2000s she had guest starring roles on Law & Order: Special Victims Unit, Frasier and Desperate Housewives.
 From 2010 to 2011 she co-starred alongside Jason Lee and Alfre Woodard in the TNT comedy-drama, Memphis Beat.
 She later had recurring roles on Modern Family and American Horror Story: Freak Show.